Updated on 16 June 2021. Estimated reading time: over 12 minutes

 It prohibits its government from using facial recognition technology.
 This includes SFPD.

 Somerville (Massachusetts) in June and Oakland (California) in July 2019 made the same decision.
-San Diego went along the same way in December 2019 with a three-year moratorium.
+San Diego went the same way in December 2019 with a three-year moratorium.

 Lather, rinse, repeat.